 Teachers will assess children's work in Computing by making informal judgements during lessons, based on their knowledge, understanding and skills.
 On completion of a piece of work, the teacher assesses the work using Bronze, Silver and Gold judgements, and uses this assessment to plan for future learning.
 Written or verbal feedback is given to the child to help guide progress.
-All children are encouraged to make judgements about how they can improve their own work, shown through a self-reflection comment on their assessment sheets.
+All children are encouraged to make judgements about how they can improve their own work, shown through a selfreflection comment on their assessment sheets.
 Because Computing can figure in lots of subjects and topics, it means that the work of pupils must be a part of a planned programme of activities.
 Assessment of Computing will best be undertaken as part of these planned curriculum activities.
 Specifically assessment includes:

 - Children's self-assessment sheets are available for use at the end of each module.
 Self assessments are designed to give children more ownership of their learning.
-These are stuck into topic books, alongside the WALTS and photo-sheet from the day. - ➤ Teachers are expected to complete a class assessment form at the end of each unit which will show Bronze, Silver or Gold understanding.
-There is the opportunity for any other comments and whether or not they are deemed an iPupil or not. - ➤ Evidence will be kept in children's folders on the Carbeile school server [N:/].
-Evidence is also presented in the form of a photo sheet at the end of a unit of work, displaying evidence of their learning and WALTs and WILFs where appropriate. - At the end of every academic year a report of each child's Computing capability is included in the formal report to parents.
+These are stuck into topic books, alongside the WILFs and photo-sheet from the day. - Teachers are expected to complete a class assessment form at the end of each unit which will show Bronze, Silver or Gold understanding. - Evidence will be stored in Google Classroom where teachers can access work that has been completed.
+Evidence can also presented in the form of a photo sheet at the end of a unit of work, displaying evidence of their learning - At the end of every academic year a report of each child's Computing capability is included in the formal report to parents.